uni-due-syssec/thesis-template/README.md

 0. [install Docker](https://docs.docker.com/install/)

-1. Build the setup container with `$ docker build -t syssec/tex-setup -f Dockerfile.setup .` This needs only to be done once.
+1. Build the setup container with

-2. Now build the main container with `$ docker build -t syssec/tex -f Dockerfile .` This needs to be repeated after every change in your file
+`$ docker build -t uni-due-syssec/tex-builder -f Dockerfile .` (The dot is part of the command!)

-3. Invoke `latexmk` in the docker container with
+This needs only to be done once.

-`$ docker run syssec/tex latexmk [flags] file-to-compile`
+2. Invoke `latexmk` in the docker container with

-4. Copy your compiled pdf from the container to the host system with `docker cp container-id:/syssec-build/file-to-compile.pdf`.
-You get the container ID from the last built container with `$ docker ps -alq`
+`$ docker run --rm -v $(pwd):/document/:z uni-due-syssec/tex-builder /bin/sh -c 'latexmk' `

-We also provide you with the `compile.sh` script, which automatically compiles and copies the template for you.
-So you dont have to bother with step 2 to 4.
-Step 1 remains **mandatory**.
+We also provide you with the `compile.sh` script, which automatically compiles you document for you.

-To use the script just use `$ sh compile.sh syssec-thesis`.
+To use the script just use `$ sh compile.sh`.

 ### Debian Package Dependencies